transmissions11/solcurity/README.md

 - `D8` - Watch out for fee-on-transfer tokens.
 If they are unsupported, ensure that property is documented.
 - `D9` - Watch out for tokens that use too many or too few decimals.
 Ensure the max and min supported values are documented.
 - `D10` - Be careful of relying on the raw token balance of a contract to determine earnings.
 Contracts which provide a way to recover assets sent directly to them can mess up share price functions that rely on the raw Ether or token balances of an address.
+- `D11` - If your contract is likely a target of infinite approvals, do not make arbitrary calls from user input.